Teaching Your Toddler to Answer Questions – Receptive and Expressive Language Delay Issues

 Listed below are the tried and true ways I recommend that parents work on answering questions with their children at home.

 Children learn to answer, “What’s that?” questions to label items before they begin to answer other kinds of questions.
 If your child is not consistently answering this question, practice often with words you know he can say across different contexts.
-For example, if says, “Shoe,” ask him, “What’s that,” while pointing to his shoes, while looking at pictures of shoes in catalogues, while reading books, and while playing with a doll or toy characters.
+For example, if says, “Shoe,” ask him, “What’s that?” while pointing to his shoes, while looking at pictures of shoes in catalogs or magazines, while reading books, and while playing with a doll or toy characters.

 One way to make sure that your toddler understands choosing is to offer a non-preferred item as a choice.
 This is an especially effective technique for children who only “echo” the last words they hear.
 For example, ask if he wants to play with bubbles or a sock.
 If he repeats “sock,” make him take the sock.
 You can also use this with favorite snacks and a not-so-desirable option.
 If he echoes and says the wrong item, make an effort to have him take the item he doesn’t want, even if he’s initially upset or confused.
 Give him a second chance by saying, “You said, ____.
 What do you want, ______ or _____?”
 Sometimes I hold the “correct” choice forward or shake it to call attention to it.
 I also the exaggerate the “preferred” item as I say the word and whisper the non-preferred choice.